 (1) Jesus said, “If your leaders say to you, ‘Look, the kingdom is in heaven,’ then the birds of heaven will precede you.
 (2) If they say to you, ‘It is in the sea,’ then the fish will precede you.
 (3) Rather, the kingdom is inside you and it is outside you.
 (4) When you know yourselves, then you will be known, and you will understand that you are children of the living Father.
 (5) But if you do not know yourselves, then you dwell in poverty, and you are poverty.”— Gospel of Thomas 3 (NHS)

-The technology and practice of corporate enterprises such as the arms race, the 20th-century Cold War, and the 21st-century ‘War on Terror’ become decoupled from their consequences because they cease to be guided from within; and none of the contributing members are supposed to notice this, lest they interfere with the corporate program.
-A corporation in the legal sense of the term is an artificial person: it has been legislated into existence by some institution, in order to allow natural persons to invest in an enterprise while protecting themselves from some of the legal or financial consequences.
+The technology and practice of corporate enterprises such as the arms race, the 20th-century Cold War, and the 21st-century “War on Terror” become decoupled from their consequences because they cease to be guided from within; and none of the contributing members are supposed to notice this, lest they interfere with the corporate program.
+A corporation in the legal sense of the term is an artificial person: it has been legislated into existence in order to allow natural persons to invest in an enterprise and profit from it while protecting themselves from some of the social consequences.
 Corporations are well designed to be invested with unaccountable authority, precisely because they are not human and incapable of intimate communion with humans.
 With the help of such institutions, the symbolic species is capable of a truly sinister dexterity.

 This is a crucial consideration when we look to such larger systems, or their representatives, for guidance.
-That we should do so is perfectly natural: just as the internal dialog grows inward from the external for each of us, internal guidance systems develop under the influence of external guidance, from parental authority on up.
+That we should do so is perfectly natural: just as the internal dialogue grows inward from the external for each of us, internal guidance systems develop under the influence of external guidance, from parental authority to peer pressure and beyond.
 We create social institutions in order to serve human needs and simplify human choices.
-But as a higher-scale system develops its own identity, every step ‘up’ in the hierarchy is further removed from human interest, from the basic level of embodied human experience.
-Whether hijacked by privileged people to serve their own ends, or using people as resources to serve its own ‘bottom line,’ the corporate interest is alien to the human interest.
+But as a higher-scale system develops its own identity, every step “up” in the hierarchy is further removed from human interest, from the basic level of embodied human experience.
+Whether hijacked by privileged people to serve their own ends, or using people as resources to serve its own “bottom line,” the corporate interest is alien to the human interest.
 In other words, a corporation – like a cruise missile – has no conscience.

 The word conscience is derived from Latin con (together) and scire (to know).
 This ‘suggests the gathering of knowledge’ (Damasio 1999, 232), but knowing together as the root meaning of the word could also imply that it develops through dialogue, intersubjectively.
 Your conscience guides you by evaluating courses of action, before or after you commit to them, in a more comprehensive way than self-interest alone could manage.
 Yet it takes a human-scale self, acting independently, in tension with and against the collective interest, to develop a conscience.